-9. Treats African traditional and Khoi-San leaders differently in respect of jurisdiction traditional leaders.
-In other words, African customary leaders and councils will have authority that is connected to a particular piece of land and whoever lives on it.
+9. Treats African traditional and Khoi-San leaders differently in respect of jurisdiction

-TAB makes an important distinction between African traditional and Khoi-San leadership structures.
-For the African customary system in South Africa, TAB puts in place a hierarchy of traditional communities that occupy a geographical area over which traditional councils have jurisdiction and that are headed by
+The TKLB makes an important distinction between Khoi-San leadership structures and other 'traditional' leadership structures.
+For the former Bantustans, the TKLB puts in place a hierarchy of traditional communities that occupy a geographical area over which traditional councils have jurisdiction and that are headed by traditional leaders.
+In other words, leaders and councils in the former Bantustans will have authority that is connected to a particular piece of land and whoever lives on it.

 On the other hand, Khoi-San leaders and councils do not have authority that is connected to a particular piece of land - instead, their jurisdiction extends only over people who are considered part of the Khoi-San community.
 Khoi-San leaders and councils will have administrative seats based in one central location, not expanded areas of authority that go beyond an office.
-In contrast, in African traditional communities, traditional leaders and councils do not only have authority at the traditional council office; the authority extends to all those living on the land included within the geographical jurisdictional boundaries derived from apartheid.
+In contrast, in the former Bantustans, traditional leaders and councils do not only have authority at the traditional council office; the authority extends to all those living on the land included within the geographical jurisdictional boundaries derived from apartheid.

-As stated earlier, the government has said that a new law like TAB is needed to include Khoi-San leadership institutions in the official South African legal system.
-Yet, the provisions of TAB make it clear that, in respect of jurisdiction, government is not giving African traditional and Khoi-San leadership structures the same recognition.
-This is especially important to note in light of government's recent promises to Khoi-San groups that changes in the law will allow them to claim back land that was historically taken away from them.
+Land & Accountability Research Centre, Faculty of Law, All Africa House, University of Cape Town, Private Bag X3,Rondebosch 7701.
+Email: pbl-larc@uct.ac.za.Fax: 0216501596.
+Phone: 0216503288.
+As stated earlier, the government has said that a new law like the TKLB is needed to include Khoi-San leadership institutions in the official South African legal system.
+Yet, the provisions of the TKLB make it clear that, in respect of jurisdiction, government is not giving Khoi-San leadership structures the same recognition.
+This is especially relevant in light of government's recent promises to Khoi-San groups that changes in the law will allow them to claim back land that was historically taken away from them.